hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-proxy-node.md

 <!--
 <p style="font-size: small;"> <a href=" /helion/openstack/ga/services/object/overview/scale-out-swift/">&#9664; PREV</a> | <a href="/helion/openstack/services/overview/">&#9650; UP</a> | <a href="/helion/openstack/services/overview/"> NEXT &#9654</a> </p>-->

-#Remove Proxy Node
+#Remove a Proxy Node

-You are recommended to gradually reduce the weight in the ring and change the disk in the Swift cluster to avoid poor performance.
+It is recommended that you gradually reduce the weight in the ring and change the disk in the Swift cluster to avoid poor performance.

-Once all the disks of the node are removed the scale-out Proxy node can be removed from the cloud.
+Scale-out Proxy nodes can only be removed from the cloud after all the disks have been removed from the node.

 1. [Prerequisite](#prer)